 Case illustration and therapeutic approach papers articulate a specific and in depth case to make a problem “come to life” and illustrate challenges and intervention strategies in a clinical or applied setting.
 If based on a real case, all identifying characteristics should be altered to protect the identity of the client(s).
 These papers must include a case narrative, case interpretation, and a clinical implications section with a recommended therapeutic approach supported by research.
 These papers require abstracts (150 word maximum) and should not exceed 7 pages.

-The review process is blind, with manuscripts read by external reviewers.
+The review process normally takes 8–12 weeks for an initial decision and 4–8 weeks for revisions depending on the volume of submissions.
 There are no page charges to contributors.
-Authors of manuscripts accepted for publication must transfer copyright to Human Kinetics, Inc.
+Authors of manuscripts accepted for publication must transfer copyright to Human Kinetics, Inc. The transfer of copyright form will be provided to authors upon submission.

 Desk Rejection Policy